-Although Suzuki products are cheaper to operate & to maintain, efficient and perhaps easy to get rid off too, but they are largely blamed for inferior quality, being under equipped, unsafe, poorly built, over expensive as well as obsolete in most cases.
-In recent years, prices of these rather obsolete & under equipped cars went sky high which drastically dented the sales of Suzuki cars in Pakistan which are currently suffering from a 62% decline in sales.
+Although Suzuki products are cheaper to operate & maintain, efficient, and perhaps easy to get rid of too, however, they are largely blamed for inferior quality, being under-equipped, unsafe, poorly built, over expensive as well as obsolete in most cases.
+In recent years, prices of these rather obsolete & under-equipped cars went sky high which drastically dented the sales of Suzuki cars in Pakistan which are currently suffering from a 62% decline in sales.
 Nevertheless most Suzuki products never really justified the money they are being bought for.

-To name a few, the company has been selling the Bolan van & Ravi pickup since nearly 40 years which are originally an iteration of 1979 Suzuki Carry.
-Price of these ancient pieces of history has touched PKR 1 million already.
+To name a few, the company has been selling the Bolan van & Ravi pickup for nearly 40 years which are originally an iteration of the 1979 Suzuki Carry.
+The price of these ancient pieces of history has touched PKR 1 million already.
 Pak Suzuki has also recently discontinued the 2nd generation Alto– commonly known as Mehran after a span of nearly 30 years.
 In all these years apart from fuel injection, the car never got any enhancement whatsoever.

 The Auto Policy 2016-21 opened up doors for various automakers to explore our market.
-More than 12 automakers were in process of making an entry however due to volatile economic conditions and chameleon-like policies by the government which keep on shifting ever so often, most of these companies are far from beginning their operations despite the policy entering its 4th year already.
-In fact, last year Renault announced to pull off its Greenfield investment while Nissan has put the Brownfield Datsun project on hold.
-Though Hyundai and Kia which having teamed up with financially strong conglomerates have started to operate, however they are largely focused on introducing options that are beyond the reach of masses.
-Kia did launched the globally retired 2nd generation Picanto model late last year but priced at whopping PKR 2 million, the supposedly affordable hatchback is struggling to find buyers.
+More than 12 automakers were in process of making an entry however due to volatile economic conditions and chameleon-like policies by the government which keeps on shifting ever so often, most of these companies are far from beginning their operations despite the policy entering its 4th year already.
+In fact, last year Renault announced to pull of its Greenfield investment while Nissan put the Brownfield Datsun project on hold.
+Though Hyundai and Kia having teamed up with financially strong conglomerates have started to operate, however, they are largely focused on introducing options that are beyond the reach of the masses.
+Kia did launch the globally retired 2nd generation Picanto model late last year but priced at a whopping PKR 2 million, the supposedly affordable hatchback is struggling to find buyers.

-Both these vehicles look quite different from Suzuki Mehran off course, but technically they ride on the same platform and are powered by a Chinese replica 800cc Suzuki F8B engine that comes mated to the same 4-speed transmission that propelled Mehran.
-On a positive note, these vehicles offer modern gadgetry including touchscreen multimedia system, reversing camera, power steering & power windows, digital speedometers, alloy wheels and improved rear suspension– all of which were absent in Mehran, but in a price of PKR 1 million, both these cars fail to offer any safety equipment whatsoever.
+Both these vehicles look quite different from Suzuki Mehran of course, but technically they ride on the same platform and are powered by a Chinese replica 800cc Suzuki F8B engine that comes mated to the same 4-speed transmission that propelled Mehran.
+On a positive note, these vehicles offer modern gadgetry including a touchscreen multimedia system, reversing camera, power steering & power windows, digital speedometers, alloy wheels, and improved rear suspension– all of which were absent in Mehran, but at a price of PKR 1 million, both these cars fail to offer any safety equipment whatsoever.

-Many also argue that in addition to the absence of airbags & ABS, these vehicles doesn’t even have a proper safety shell, have no side impact beams or any energy absorbing mechanism whatsoever.
-This is primarily due to the fact that both United Bravo and Prince Pearl are replica products created by low-scale Chinese automakers and were available only in second and third tier rural areas in China.
+Many also argue that in addition to the absence of airbags & ABS, these vehicles don’t even have a proper safety shell, no side impact beams, or any energy-absorbing mechanism whatsoever.
+This is primarily due to the fact that both United Bravo and Prince Pearl are replica products created by low-scale Chinese automakers and were available only in second and third-tier rural areas in China.
 Other than that they have literally no presence in any market around the world whatsoever.

 “We would like to bring more eco-friendly cars in this market.
 But such plans depend on the quality of the fuel available here.
 The low quality of petrol is a problem because it is not compatible with eco-friendly engines.
 We can import sensitive Euro IV standards (and higher) compliant cars if fuel quality is upgraded, even start assembly (of such vehicles locally) but for poor quality of fuel, a problem unique to Pakistan.
 We are still analyzing the market though…”

-Unless government takes serious measures to uplift the auto sector by implementing quality and safety standards, the consumers cannot expect to get quality products as available in other markets around the world.
-We are far behind compared to regional markets where consumers get modern, better and safer products by paying half the price than what we pay.
+Unless the government takes serious measures to uplift the auto sector by implementing quality and safety standards, consumers cannot expect to get quality products available in other markets around the world.
+We are far behind compared to regional markets where consumers get modern, better, and safer products by paying half the price of what we pay.
 Safety, fuel efficiency & emissions should be prioritized instead of cosmetics, for which stern actions are needed to be taken for the betterment of the industry.

 Coming back to the point, despite having a lower displacement engine under the hood, vehicles with older technology consume a lot of fuel as compared to modern vehicles.
-This also cast a negative impact on country’s fuel import bill.
-While most markets encourage hybrids and have implemented mandatory fuel saving tech such as eco-idling, regenerative braking etc, we again lack inclusion of any such tech in locally assembled vehicles.
+This also cast a negative impact on the country’s fuel import bill.
+While most markets encourage hybrids and have implemented mandatory fuel-saving tech such as eco-idling, regenerative braking, etc, we again lack the inclusion of any such tech in locally assembled vehicles.

-From the looks of it, one way or the other we are still stuck with the obsolete, though it has been wrapped in a new & attractive packaging now.
+From the looks of it, we are still stuck with the obsolete one way or the other, though it has been wrapped in new & attractive packaging now.
 Suzuki may have given farewell to Mehran, but its obsolete technology will stay with us for years to come.
 People again have no other option but to go for these cars in this budget since everything else has gone past the level of lunacy.
 Want to share your thoughts, feel free to use the comment section below.